bsolomon1124/misc/azure/azure_notes.md

 ### Network protection

-**Firewall**: a service that grants server access based on the originating IP address of each request.
+**Azure Firewall**: a service that grants server access based on the originating IP address of each request.

+- Fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability
+- Provides inbound protection for non-HTTP/S protocols (SSH, FTP, SSH)
 - Rules typically also include specific network protocol and port information
-- **Azure Firewall**: fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability
-    - Provides inbound protection for non-HTTP/S protocols (SSH, FTP, SSH)
+- You could use Firewall to filter traffic between:
+    - Virtual subnets
+    - Azure and an on-premises deployment

-- **Azure Application Gateway**: a load balancer that includes a Web Application Firewall (WAF)
+**Azure Application Gateway**: a load balancer that includes a Web Application Firewall (WAF)

 **Azure DDoS Protection**: identifies DDos, blocks further traffic from reaching Azure services without interrupting legitimate customers